Black-Beard-Sdk/TransformJsonToJson/README.md

 ```JSON
     { 'name' : 'name1' }
 ```

-the json path fetch the value at adress from the source document.
+the json path fetch the value at specified adress from the source document.

 # JSONPath Syntax

+this section is inspired

 JSONPath is a query language for JSON, similar to XPath for XML.
 AlertSite [API endpoint monitors](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/create.html)  let you use JSONPath in  [assertions](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/assertions.html)  to specify the JSON fields that need to be verified.